QuickBlox/quickblox-ios-sdk/sample-videochat-webrtc/README.md

 It is built on the top of WebRTC technology.

+This code sample is written in *Objective-C* lang.
+The same is also available in *Swift* lang.

 # Main features
 * 1-1 video calling
 * Group video calling